-At the bottom, you’ll find a link to our 30 Perfect Calves image gallery, but before jumping straight in, we’ll show you how to get sexy calves for yourself!
+At the bottom, you’ll find a link to our 30 Perfect Calves image gallery, but before jumping straight in, we’ll show you how to get sexy calves, with our effective calf workouts, for yourself!

-Best Workouts for Women: Good Routines, Great Results
+Best Calf Exercises for Women: Good Routines, Great Results

 Most women focus on their upper legs and skip working their lower legs.
 But, don’t!
 Toned calf muscles will strengthen your legs, give them the definition you want, and give them more shape to make your legs look even longer.
 It’s time to carve out a set of sexy calves at the gym.